Arezouk/RayTracer/README.md

 # RayTracer-in-C
-The last project of graphic branch.
+The last project of the graphic branch.
 A general RayTracer!

 # Functionalities